 This course is an introduction to the standard parametric and nonparametric statistical methods used in conducting psychological research.
-It includes comparisons and tests of association, correlation, and regression (MA in Counseling Psychology students only).
+It includes comparisons and tests of association, correlation, and regression.
+Open only to MA in Counseling Psychology students.

 PY-5502 Survey of Systematic Theology (3 credits)